flowchartsman/fc/README.md

 ([rationale](https://peter.bourgon.org/go-for-industrial-programming/#program-configuration)).
 It's functionally based on the [ff library](https://github.com/peterbourgon/ff/blob/master/README.md), but with a more generic architecture that allows you to plug in any source of configuration you like, in any order.

+This software is currently *alpha*.
+It needs tests.
+The API might need tweaking.
+Suggestions (and PRs of course) very welcome.

 ## Usage

 Define a flag.FlagSet in your func main.